opentrng/ptrng/README.md

 ### HDL simulator

 You can perform VHDL simulation for **OpenTRNG** blocks using [GHDL](https://github.com/ghdl/ghdl) or other various simulators such as QuestaSim.
 Ensure that the `ghdl` command (or other simulator command) is accessible in your path.
-Testbenches for verification are written in python with [cocotb](https://www.cocotb.org).
+Testbenches for simulation and verification are written in python with [cocotb](https://www.cocotb.org).
 The generated waves (`vcd` files) can be displayed with [GTKWave](https://sourceforge.net/projects/gtkwave).

+If you are not using `ghdl`, please refer to the `hardware/sim/config.mk` file to configure your own simulator for all the testbenches.

 # Emulate noisy ring oscillators